zhafrihariz/realestate/README.md

 1. **Market Specialist:** Analyzes the location for commercial clusters and service gaps.
 2. **Lead Strategist:** Synthesizes land size, budget, and market data to propose a specific building type and ROI logic.

-[Image of a sequential workflow diagram for AI agents passing data from research to strategy]

 ## 📥 Installation & Setup